JoeSz/Exopite-SEO-Core/exopite-seo-core/README.txt

 Author: Joe Szalai
 Donate link: https://joe.szalai.org
-Tags: seo, search, engine, optimization, search-engine-optimization, wordpress, plugin, wordpress-plugin Requires at least: 3.0.1
+Tags: seo, search, engine, optimization, search-engine-optimization, wordpress, plugin, wordpress-plugin Requires at least: 4.7
-Tested up to: 3.4
+Tested up to: 4.9.6
-Stable tag: 4.9
+Stable tag: 4.9.6
-Version: 20180329
+Version: 20180524
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

+Core SEO optimizations with cookie notice, inline CSS and more.
 Increase your website's SEO ranking, speed, the number of visitors and ultimately your sales by optimizing your WordPress site for SEO.<br>
 Provide some extra but important SEO functions along Yoast SEO.
 Yoast SEO not required but recommended.
 You may or may not use an other SEO plugin too.

 == Description ==

-In our analysis in XOVI, we find some possibilities to improve site SEO.
-Unfortunalty we did not find this options in out favorite plugin Yoast SEO.
+In our analysis in XOVI, we find some possibilities to improve our sites SEO.
+Mainly we use Yoast SEO Plugin, but unfortunalty we did not find this options in it.
 So we decided to create this plugin.
+Mainly to expand Yoast SEO functionality, but it not required, the plugin can be used alone too.

 All functions are optional.